Swift Title Loan

 Tennessee law lets a lender charge up to 2% interest plus a 20% fee on the principal every 30 days, which can reach about 264% a year at the maximum, but Swift Title Loans charges only a fraction of that, and your exact rate depends on your vehicle, loan amount, and term.

-For example, a $1,000 loan costs about $30 for 30 days, so you would owe about $1,030 to pay it off.
+For example, a $1,000 loan costs about $30 for 30 days, which works out to about a 36.5% APR.
+You would owe about $1,030 to pay it off.
 The charge is figured on your original amount, not the shrinking balance, so each renewal costs about the same again.

 How Long Is a Tennessee Title Loan, and Can I Renew It?